wultra/mtoken-sdk-ios/docs/Using-Push-Service.md

 - `acceptLanguage` - Language settings, that will be sent along with each request.
 - `registerDeviceTokenForPushNotifications(token: Data, completionHandler: @escaping (_ success: Bool, _ error: WMTError?) -> Void)` - Registers push token on the backend.
     - `token` - token data retrieved from APNS.
     - `completionHandler` - Called when request finishes.
+Always called on the main thread.

 ## Registering to WMT Push Notifications